YMCA of the Triangle

 FOR SOCIAL RESPONSIBILITY

-Today, the YMCA is one of the world’s largest volunteer organizations known for helping people of every background reach their potential.
-The Y serves more than 22 million people annually and offers resources at more than 2,700 locations across all 50 states.
+Today, the YMCA is one of the world’s largest nonprofit organizations known for helping people of every background reach their potential.
+In the United States, the Y serves more than 13 million people annually and offers resources at more than 2,500 locations across all 50 states, the District of Columbia and Puerto Rico.

 THE YMCA - A GLOBAL MOVEMENT

 From its humble beginnings, the Y met the practical and spiritual needs of young men flocking to London during the Industrial Revolution.
-Since then, the Y has grown and changed, meeting the needs of children, families and adults in 10,000 communities in the U.S. and 119 countries around the globe.
+What began as a prayer meeting of 12 men has grown into a Movement reaching 65 million people across 120 countries each year.
 Along the way, the Y is responsible for a number of innovations that have influenced history and are part of our daily lives.

 THE YMCA OF THE TRIANGLE

 In 1857, a small group of men started the first YMCA in Raleigh.
-Today, our YMCA serves more than 130,000 children, families and adults in Wake, Chatham, Durham, Lee, Johnston, Orange and Pamlico Counties.
-By 2020, we estimate the YMCA will serve more 200,000 people throughout the region.
+Today, our YMCA serves more than 250,000 children, families and adults in Wake, Chatham, Durham, Lee, Johnston, Orange and Pamlico Counties.

 Over the years, we’ve made changes to meet the needs of our growing community.
 Our Mission has stayed the same: to put Christian principles into practice through programs that build healthy spirit, mind and body for all.
 Through overnight camps, swim lessons, youth programs, sports leagues, group fitness classes, tutorial programs and more, the YMCA of the Triangle changes lives.